spawnmarvel/quickguides/security-VPN/README.md

 Vpn-uks-2-onprem01 is the is the gateway name, vnet-uks-central is the vnet, and a puplic ip is created.

-This can take sometime, 0-20 min.
+This can take sometime, A VPN gateway can take 45 minutes or more to create.

 ![Gateway ](https://github.com/spawnmarvel/quickguides/blob/main/security-VPN/images2/gateway.jpg)